FactomProject/factom-docs/api/includes/_factomd-api.md

 }
 ```

-Reveal an Entry to factomd after the Commit to compleate the Entry creation.
-The reveal entry hex encoded string is documented here: [Github Documentation](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#entry)
+Reveal an Entry to factomd after the Commit to complete the Entry creation.
+The reveal-entry hex encoded string is documented here: [Github Documentation](https://github.com/FactomProject/FactomDocs/blob/master/factomDataStructureDetails.md#entry)

-The reveal-entry api takes a specficically formated message encoded in hex that includes signatures.
+The reveal-entry api takes a specifically formatted message encoded in hex that includes signatures.
 If you have a factom-walletd instance running, you can construct this reveal-entry api call with [compose-entry](#compose-entry) which takes easier to construct arguments.

 The [compose-entry](#compose-entry) api call has two api calls in it's response: [commit-entry](#commit-entry) and [reveal-entry](#reveal-entry).
 To successfully create an entry, the [reveal-entry](#reveal-entry) must be called after the [commit-entry](#commit-entry).